Zanark/blog/_posts/2019-07-12-A-Programmer-in-a-rut.md

 ### 1. Start Small.

-When in a rut, you just dont feel like doing anything, like anything at all.
+When in a rut, you just dont feel like doing anything, like nothing at all.
 Even the thought of a small task like setting up your bed can exhaust you and make you feel unmotivated instantly.

 So instead of looking at the as a whole, break 'em down to smaller tasks that you can complete quickly.
 This gives you a small shot of motivation and that sweet lil dope-a-mine.